 - A workshop is an interactive session designed to illustrate a set of techniques or to present a topic directly related to practice.
 Indicate workshop capacity, format and methodology (e.g. interactive learning, skills development).
 The Workshops are 90 minutes.

-OUTSTANDING STUDENT PROPOSALS
+OUTSTANDING STUDENT PROPOSALS (Now Closed)

 The Canadian Association for Social Work Education-Association canadienne pour la formation en travail social (CASWE-ACFTS) aims to provide funding support to student members who have the most promising presentation submissions and who are registered to attend the Annual Conference of CASWE-ACFTS.
 Read More.